 The earliest mention of this theory was from the North East where a group of Borno and Yobe elders led by a former Chief of Air Staff (CAS), Air Vice Marshall Al-Amin Dagash (Rtd) addressed a press conference in 2014 under the aegis of the Borno, Yobe Peoples Forum (BYPF).
 The group lampooned the then government of President Goodluck Jonathan, alleging that Boko Haram was allowed to flourish to the extent of having helicopters aiding its operations.

-Sen Ibrahim said, “We have reports that helicopters were used to ferry the people who carried out attacks.
+Sen Ibrahim said, “We have reports that helicopters were used to ferry the people who carry out attacks.
 They landed in the forest and dropped the attackers.”

 In January, 2015, some residents dislodged from Monguno town told reporters that they witnessed instances of helicopters dropping boxes containing supplies allegedly meant for the insurgents.